davidand36/SimpleExpressServerForHeroku/README.md

 7. Test the project:
     1. Start the Node server:
         `$ node web.js`
-    2. You should see 'Listening on port 6201'.
+    2. You should see "Listening on port 6201".
     3. In your browser, go to _http://localhost:6201_.
 You should see a basic Web home page.
     4. You won't be able to do anything in this terminal while the server is running.
 Either open a new terminal or, at the command line, press Ctrl-C to stop the server.
     5. You can change the port used for this app by editing _web.js_.
 I like to use a different port number for each Web app I write so I can run several at the same time.
 (Only one program at a time can listen on any particular port.)